 Starting from January 1, 2018, we adopted Accounting Standards Codification 606, Revenue from Contracts with Customers, or ASC 606, using the modified retrospective method.
-The consolidated statements of operations and comprehensive loss data for the years ended December 31, 2018, 2019 and 2020 presented below have been prepared in accordance with ASC 606, while the comparative information for the years ended December 31, 2016 and 2017 presented below have not been restated and continue to be reported under the accounting standards in effect for those periods.
+The consolidated statements of operations and comprehensive loss data for the years ended December 31, 2018 and 2020 presented below have been prepared in accordance with ASC 606, while the comparative information for the years ended December 31, 2016 and 2017 presented below have not been restated and continue to be reported under the accounting standards in effect for those periods.
 Starting from January 1, 2019, we adopted ASC 842, Leases, using the modified retrospective method.
 The consolidated balance sheet data as of December 31, 2019 and 2020 presented below has been prepared in accordance with ASC 842, while the comparative information for those periods prior to January 1, 2019, presented below have not been restated and continue to be reported under the accounting standards in effect for those periods.
 Starting from January 1, 2020, we adopted ASC 326, Financial Instruments-Credit Losses, using the modified retrospective method.
-The consolidated balance sheet data as of December 31, 2020 presented below has been prepared in accordance with ASC 326, while the comparative information for those periods.
-Starting from January 1, 2020, we adopted ASC 326, Financial Instruments-Credit Losses, using the modified retrospective method.
-The consolidated balance sheet data as of December 31, 2020 presented below has been prepared in accordance with ASC 326, while the comparative information for those periods.
-Starting from January 1, 2020, we adopted ASC 326, Financial Instruments-Credit Losses, using the modified retrospective method.
-The consolidated balance sheet data as of December 31, 2020 presented below has been prepared in accordance with ASC 326, while the comparative information for those periods prior to January 1, 2020, presented below have not been restated and continue to be reported under the accounting standard
+The consolidated balance sheet data as of December 31, 2020 presented below has been prepared in accordance with ASC 326, while the comparative information for those periods prior to January 1, 2020, presented below have not been restated and continue to be reported under the accounting standards in effect for those periods.

 The selected consolidated financial data shown below should be read in conjunction with "Item 5.
-Operating and Financial Review and Prospects," and the financial statements and the notes to those statements included elsewhere in this annual report on Form 20-F. The selected consolidated statements of comprehensive income/(loss) data for the years ended December 31, 2018, 2019 and 2020 and the selected consolidated balance sheet data as of December 31, 2019 and 2020 have been derived from our audited consolidated financial statements, which are included elsewhere in this annual report on Form 20-F. The selected consolidated statements of comprehensive income/(loss) data for the years ended December 31, 2018, and 2020 have been derived from our audited financial statements, which are included elsewhere in this annual report on Form 20-F. The selected consolidated statements of comprehensive income/(loss) data for the years ended December 31, 2016 and 2017 and the selected balance sheet data as of December 31, 2016, 2017 and 2018 have been derived from our audited financial statements not included in this annual report on Form 20-F. The historical results are not necessarily indicative of results to be expected in any future period.
+Operating and Financial Review and Prospects," and the financial statements and the notes to those statements included elsewhere in this annual report on Form 20-F. The selected consolidated statements of comprehensive income/(loss) data for the years ended December 31, 2018, 2019 and 2020 and the selected consolidated balance sheet data as of December 31, 2019 and 2020 have been derived from our audited consolidated financial statements, which are included elsewhere in this annual report on Form 20-F. The selected consolidated statements of comprehensive income/(loss) data for the years ended December 31, 2016 and 2017 and the selected balance sheet data as of December 31, 2016, 2017 and 2018 have been derived from our audited financial statements not included in this annual report on Form 20-F. The historical results are not necessarily indicative of results to be expected in any future period.